apphow/LeapYearCalculculator/README.md

 # LeapYearCalculator
-# Taken from Tim Buchalka's Java Programming Masterclass for Software Developers course
+# Tim Buchalka's Java Programming Masterclass for Software Developers course
 Write a method isLeapYear with a parameter of type int named year.

 The parameter needs to be greater than or equal to 1 and less than or equal to 9999.